guzalyamg/a3_CLI/README.md

 MiniSearch Project

-About
-This is my small Python project where I made a simple search engine.
-The program takes some text documents (demo corpus) and lets the user search with words or small queries.
-The fаeatures are:
-Works with the demo text corpus.
-User can choose tokenizer (basic if you press enter).
-There are 2 modes: plain and simple.
-Supports queries with AND / OR / NOT.
-Can set a limit for how many results to show.
+In this assignment, all the main search logic is inside the minisearch package, there are separate files for indexing, and for the query parsing, and plugins, also the folder plugins has the tokenizers, and more can be added later.
+In the I/O part (inputs and printing) is only in cli.py, this file just asks the user questions and shows results, but does not do the real search work, and the logic part (building index, parsing query, evaluating results) is in other modules like indexer.py and query.py.
+And in this way, the program is easier to test and change, because the search logic is not mixed together with user input or printing.

 How to Run:
 Open terminal in the project folder --> then run this command:    python -m minisearch.cli  -->   Then answer the program questions (yes/no, tokenizer, mode, query). --> example/result I got after running:

+PS C:\Users\MSI\PycharmProjects\pythonProject5\MiniSearchProject> python -m minisearch.cli
-Use demo corpus? (y/n): y
+Use demo corpus? (y/n):
+y
 Tokenizer (blank=basic):

-Mode (plain/simple): simple
+Mode (plain/simple):
+plain
+Query:
-Query: python
+python AND course
+Limit:
-Limit: 5
+5
+plugins: basic
 hits: 1
 results:
-1:2
+1